 - Bad weather may lead us to alter planned activities.

-- This is the most popular season, so some activities may be crowded.
+- This is the most popular season, so some activities will be crowded.

 - Every effort will be made to do everything planned, but some changes might be needed to account for weather, delays, unexpected closures, etc.